kafee651/open-patient-in-epic-with-create/README.md

 <h3>2.
 Configure the Accelerator:</h3>

-Update the **CallEpicReceiveCommunicationAPI** Integration Procedure to use the MuleSoft Direct connection instead of Epic FHIR APIs directly:
+Update the Integration Procedures to use the MuleSoft Direct connection instead of Epic FHIR APIs directly:

 * App Launcher > Integration Procedures > CallEpicReceiveCommunicationAPI
 	* Create a **New Version** of the Integration Procedures